almtzr/PedroRobot/README.md

-# 📘 Pedro Robot Firmware – Quick Start Guide
+# 📘 How to Program Pedro?

+Source code and library to program and control the Pedro robot.
 Available Control modes : **Manual**, **Record & Replay**, **Bluetooth**, **Radio**, and **USB Serial**.

 ---